datastax/simulacron/doc/java_api/README.md

 By default nodes provisioned by Server will use socket addresses starting with 127.0.1.1:9042, 127.0.1.2:9042, and so on.
 To alter this behavior you may pass in a custom `AddressResolver` by using `Server.Builder.withAddressResolver(AddressResolver)`.

+This behavior may also be altered by using `withMultipleNodesPerIp(true)`.
+This mimics the behavior introduced in [CASSANDRA-7544][CASSANDRA-7544] which allows multiple Cassandra instances to run on the same IP, but with a different port.

 `Server` is an [`AutoCloseable`][AutoCloseable] resource, thus can be used in a `try-with-resources` block or may be closed explicitly using `close()`.